franktranvantu/java-web-development-with-spark/README.md

-# About this Course
-Spark is a Micro-framework that allows you to spin up a web server fairly easily.

-## What you'll learn
-- Spark Microframework
+# Setup Spark

-- Request Response loop
-- Session management
-- Error handling
+Spark is a Micro-Framework that’s sole purpose is to get you up and running and rapidly developing web applications.
+After we discuss the project for the course, let’s go get it installed.
+It’s a breeze!